cromachina/fanbox-bot/README.md

 The bot can be configured to periodically purge old users without roles.
 See `cleanup` in the config.

 ### Auto Role Update
 The bot can be configured to periodically update a user's role based on their Fanbox subscription.
 See `auto_role_update` in the config.

+When `only_check_current_sub` is `False`, the subscription is checked whenever the bot thinks the subscription is going to change based on a user's previous transactions.
+The behavior of this is for "fair access", meaning that if a user pays for a month of time, then they get a month of access from that payment date, roughly.

+When `only_check_current_sub` is `True`, a previously registered user will have their roll updated based on their current subscription status at the time of the check.
+Transactions are not considered in this case.
+The behavior of this is like "unfair access", meaning that a user that subscribes only at the end of a month may not retain access into the next month.
+This behavior is similar to how Fanbox works.

-The subscription is checked whenever the bot thinks the subscription is going to change.
-Because this is based on the last cached data of the user, if the user wants their role to be updated immediately (such as to a higher role), then they need to submit their Pixiv ID to the bot again.
+If the user wants their role to be updated immediately (such as to a higher role), then they can submit their Pixiv ID to the bot again to force a check.

-#### Period of role assignment
+#### Period of role assignment by transactions
 The bot will make the best effort to assign the correct role based on the user's previous recent transactions, as well as ensure that they get to retain the role for the contiguous overflow days since making those transactions.
 For example: If a user had subscribed on 6/15, 7/1, and 8/1, then the last day of their subscription is approximately 9/15.

-#### Determining role assignment
+#### Determining role assignment by transactions
 The highest role assigned is determined like so: A calendar month's transactions for a user are summed up and replaced by the last transaction in that month, so if they had two 500 yen transactions on 6/10 and 6/15, then this would be represented by one 1000 yen transaction on 6/15.
 Then, for contiguous months of transactions, the days in that period of time are filled starting with the highest roles first, for a month worth of time, in the positions each transaction starts, or the next available position that can be filled.
 This is easier to demonstrate with the following graphs:

 ![image](https://github.com/cromachina/fanbox-bot/assets/82557197/8e1e4414-5bdb-42cc-a1f9-f4d6e693e509)